severalnines/docs/user-guide/dashboard.rst

 	- MySQL Cluster data directory for NDB.
 Default is ``/var/lib/mysql-cluster``.

 * **Add Nodes**
 	- Specify the IP address or hostname of the MySQL Cluster data node.
 It's recommended to have data nodes in pair.
+You can add up to 14 data nodes to your cluster.

 4) Define MySQL Servers
 '''''''''''''''''''''''